zng-ui/zng/TODO/_current.md

         - Maybe when editable transform the text by grapheme?
             - User may have a find/replace transform.
         - Custom needs to be a trait that maps caret points back to the source text.
-* Getter property `get_transformed_txt`, to get the text after whitespace & transforms?
-    - Transformed should be in the SegmentedText already.
-    - Whitespace needs processing.
+    - Maybe don't allow `WhiteSpace` and `TextTransformFn` when the text is editable.
+        - Apply it when the text is changed to not editable.

 * Implement IME.
     - See https://github.com/rust-windowing/winit/issues/1497